The IAS Electrical Safety Workshop offers two avenues for student participation:

 To be considered, students should follow the following:

-- Complete the application form (Doc)
+- Complete the application form (PDF)

 - All submission materials should be submitted in ONE pdf document to the program chair, Dr. Payman Dehghanian by the application deadline.